RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 - Listeners should be clear about their personal boundaries.#Listeners are not required to take chats that violate their boundaries.
 - Listeners must not chat to members about any hostile thoughts that members might have.# It's OK for listeners to be willing to chat about any topic without restriction.
 - Listeners must never continue a chat if they become uncomfortable.# It's OK to be willing to chat with a member when the chat makes you uncomfortable.
-- 7 Cups cups requires listeners to put members first at all time.# 7 Cups very strongly encourages listeners to care for themselves as a priority at all times.
+- 7 Cups requires listeners to put members first at all times.# 7 Cups very strongly encourages listeners to care for themselves as a priority at all times.
 - Listeners can take notes and keep them secure at 7 Cups.#Listeners' notes at 7 Cups are secure.
 - A listener can transfer a chat to another listener.#Listeners whose personal boundaries do not allow them to continue a chat can transfer it.
 - Listeners must not tolerate any level of discomfort, because some members are mentally ill.# Listeners must expect a certain amount of discomfort when chatting to severely disturbed members.